Loadable Modules - Extending the mesibo Platform

 Parameters:

-2. data, Raw data bytes
+2. data — raw data bytes

-Returns: Integer : 0 on success , -1 on failure
+Returns: 0 on success, -1 on failure

 mesibo_util_socket_close

-Close the socket connection
+Closes the socket connection.

 void mesibo_util_socket_close(mesibo_int_t sock);